Hampshire & Isle of Wight Wildlife Trust South Down Group

 She talked without notes and with such passion for her owls that the audience were captivated and would have stayed to listen for a further hour had it not been for the constraints of the hall booking.

-Tracey Viney from Portsmouth Water Company will be coming along to tell us about the new
+Tracey Viney from Portsmouth Water Company gave us a very informative Talk about the ten year

 Havant Thicket Winter Storage Reservoir project

-The Reservoir is to be built on the grassland site next to Havant Thicket, which sits in between Rowlands Castle, Leigh Park and Staunton Country Park.
+The Reservoir is being built on the grassland site next to Havant Thicket, which sits in between Rowlands Castle, Leigh Park and Staunton Country Park.

 As well as providing water supplies for the South East, the plans include the creation of a green leisure facility for local communities.